Schinzel/web-blocks/doc/work_dir/thoughts.md

 - Sample
   - Page endpoints with observing page elements
   - api endpoints
+  - Include file in include file
+- Page Endpoint and Page Element have the same abbreviation.
+Change Page Endpoint?
 - Make two into one.
 It is too complicated now
 - Parallel rendering of page elements
 - "/src/main/kotlin/" is hard coded in SourceFileReader